geogardenclub/geogardenclub.github.io/docs/user-guide/chapters.md

 You can tap on a Chip to see more details about that item.

-## Other Chapters
+## All Chapters

-Tapping the "Other Chapters" tab enables you to see information about all other GGC Chapters:
+Tapping the "All Chapters" tab enables you to see information about all other GGC Chapters:

 <img width="300" src="/img/user-guide/chapter-other-chapters.png"/>